 C’mon, now THAT was a ridiculous idea.
 Many of these state high points weren’t even real hikes.

 Who really wants to visit an arbitrary point on a map just because it’s the highest elevation in a state?
-Ebright azimuth in Delaware isn’t even a mountain.
+Ebright Azimuth in Delaware isn’t even a mountain.
 Or a hill.
 It’s just a survey marker 448 feet above sea level.
 That’s not a challenge.

 “What is wrong with me???”
 I wondered.